 Oh, and who the heck doesn’t enjoy the aroma of freshly cooked bacon???

 Bacon has always been a popular food, but it has definitely enjoyed a pretty solid upswing in popularity lately.
 We at DMR enjoy statistics and we definitely enjoy bacon, so it seemed like a pretty natural choice for our next fun non-digital stat post.

-Here are some of the more interesting bacon facts and statistics and facts that we could dig up.
+Now that we’ve established what Bacon is, were are some of the more interesting bacon facts and statistics and facts that we could dig up.

 Disclaimer: Although bacon is really, really tasty, it is also kinda bad for you.
 Please eat bacon responsibly.

 Bacon Facts and Statistics

 Approx year that the concept of bacon was developed: 1500 B.C. by the Chinese (Tweet this)

 Percentage of Americans that would support bacon as the National Food: 65% (Tweet this)

 Amount of sales of bacon in the U.S. in 2013: $4 billion (Tweet this)

 Percentage of times that bacon and eggs are eaten together: 71% (Tweet this)